skynav/ttt/README.md

 If one of the **smpte** verification models applies, a number of additional semantic constraints are tested in the fourth phase:

+ * Error if smpte:backgroundImage specifies a local fragment that does not reference a smpte:image element.
+ * Warn if smpte:backgroundImage references a non-local image and `references-external-image` warning is enabled.
  * Error if smpte:backgroundImageHorizontal attribute specifies value that is not `left|center|right` or doesn't conform to the TTML \<length\> syntax.
  * Error if smpte:backgroundImageHorizontal attribute uses a negative length value.
  * Error if smpte:backgroundImageVertical attribute specifies value that is not `top|center|bottom` or doesn't conform to the TTML \<length\> syntax.
  * Error if smpte:backgroundImageVertical attribute uses a negative length value.
  * Error if smpte:data element's immediate ancestor is not tt:metadata.
  * Error if smpte:data element's content does not conform to Base64 encoding, ignoring XML whitespace.
- * Error if smpte:data element's datatype attribute is empty, all whitespace, padded with whitespace, or does not start with 'x-' prefix.
+ * Error if smpte:data element's datatype attribute is not a standard datatype or private ('x-' prefixed) datatype.
  * Error if smpte:image element's immediate ancestor is not tt:metadata.
  * Error if smpte:image element's content does not conform to Base64 encoding, ignoring XML whitespace.
  * Error if smpte:information element's immediate ancestors are not tt:metadata and tt:head.